appwrite/appwrite/docs/references/database/get-document.md

-Get document by its unique ID.
+Get a document by its unique ID.
 This endpoint response returns a JSON object with the document data.